bamason2/ttp451-module/docs/labs/Lesson_2.md

 The aim of this exercise is to develop an understanding of the experimental design aspects of the calibration task, this will include the creation of several DoE proposals.
 Introductions will be given to constraints and evaluating model fits for particular designs.

 The calibration task focuses on mapping the engine fuel consumption across a range of intake and exhaust cam settings.
-In order to do this effectively an experimental design is required to minimise the amount of testing required whilst covering as much of the operating space while being able to accurately map the fuel consumption.
+In order to do this effectively an experimental design is required to minimise the amount of testing required whilst covering as much of the operating space to accurately map fuel consumption.
 One possible approach before physical testing is to determine the DOE using a target function.
 We will generate several DOE proposals for this case study.
 The relationship between fuel consumption and intake/exhaust cam timing for a particular engine can be expressed as:

 $$ f_{bsfc}(x_{EVC}, y_{IVC}) = (((x_{EVC}-32)/4)^2 + ((y_{IVC}-58)/3.8)^2)+2*y_{IVC}+112$$